quartzjer/JCOR/json_constrained_notation.md

 The adoption of JSON is widespread in all traditional networking and software environments, but there has been more limited use in embedded and constrained environments due to the always-minimized storage and network capacities inherent in low-cost and low-power devices.

-This specification addresses the challenges of using JSON with constrained devices by providing a set of simple mapping rules to CBOR that are able to retain the complete semantic value of the data such that the orginal JSON string can always be identically re-created.
+This specification addresses the challenges of using JSON with constrained devices by providing a set of mapping rules to CBOR that are able to retain the complete semantic value of the data such that the orginal JSON string can always be identically re-created.
 This constrained notation is intended to be usable directly by devices as a native data type which can always be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher level systems.

 A driving goal of this specification has been to enable the direct use of all existing JOSE standards unmodified in a constrained environment and to enable the immediate adoption of OpenID Connect as an Identity Management standard for the IoT.